abs-hm-intake24/deployment/instances/example/README.md

 Edit `instances/(instance name)/database/postgres-configuration.yml`.

-Fill the values in the `intake24` section:
+Set the following values in the `intake24` section:

 - `admin_user_email` must be a valid e-mail address in order to receive system notifications or reset the password.
 The default password is `intake24`.
 - `system_database.schema_snapshot_path`, `system_database.data_snapshot_path`
 and `food_database.snapshot_path` must point to the initial database snapshot files in PostgreSQL format (see 4.2).
-- Changing database names and users is optional.
+- (Optional) Set the database and user names.

 #### 4.4 Run the database initialisation script